SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 The user is displayed a top.
 The ID is auto-generated.
 The customer list consists of current customer objects in the program's run-time class.
 Most fields are straightforward, but the time offered is based on the "office hours" of Eastern Time Zone.
 This list of hours is generated when calculating the difference between the user's timezone and EST.

-Upon verifying all the fields, including if the startime and endtime are in order, and that there are no overlapping appointments, the appointment can be made.
+Upon verifying all the fields, including if the star time and end time are in order, and that there are no overlapping appointments, the appointment can be made.

 ## Modify Appointment